-The functions of the Compensation Committee are described in "Executive Compensation" below, under the heading "Report of the Compensation Committee."
+The functions of the Compensation Committee are described in the "Compensation Committee Report" on page 24.
 The charter of the Compensation Committee is attached to this proxy statement as Appendix B and is available on our website (www.ltcproperties.com).
 In fiscal 2003, the Compensation Committee met two times.
-On March 9, 2004, the Board selected the members of the Compensation Committee for the coming year as shown above.
-All of the members of the Compensation Committee are independent within the meaning of the listing standards of the NYSE and our Corporate Governance Policies.
+On March 9, 2004, the Board selected the members of the Compensation Committee are independent within the meaning of the listing standards of the NYSE and our Corporate Governance Policies.